Salpingitis is a type of pelvic inflammatory disease (PID) that involves inflammation of the tubes.

 Furthermore, in 50% of ectopic pregnancies this clinical background exists.
 It has also been shown that approximately 20% of abortion patients are infected with chlamydia.
 Therefore, it is also a cause of infertility (difficulty in carrying a pregnancy to term).

-If after the treatment the tubes are still altered and there the patient wants to get pregnant, the indication will be an in vitro fertilization (IVF) treatment, since due to this alteration, pregnancy with artificial insemination would not be possible.
+If the tubes are still altered after treatment and there is a desire to gestate, the indication will be an in vitro fertilization (IVF) treatment, since with artificial insemination, due to this alteration, pregnancy would not be achieved.

-If a woman gets pregnant without having treated her chlamydia infection, she may havec premature delivery and infections in the newborn that can cause conjunctivitis and pneumonia.
+If pregnancy is achieved without treating the chlamydia infection, it can lead to premature delivery and infections in the newborn that can cause conjunctivitis and pneumonia.

 FAQs from users